maxstack/confluence-docker/README.md

 ```
 find ./ -type f -exec sed -i -e 's/example.com/your-domain.com/g' {} \;
 ```

+Use postgres/init.sql-sample and postgres/postgres.env-sample as your templates for initialising postgres (copy to a new file without the -sample suffix).

 If you rename this project directory you will need to update nginx/confluence.conf to update the proxy_pass parameter to the new container name.